-A complete characterization of the TROPOMI tropospheric ozone, providing clues to properly include it in the GOME-type tropospheric ozone Climate Data Records, was presented by BIRA-IASB.
+Surface ozone concentration in ambient air is influenced by background value, regional and local chemical CNRS presented a comprehensive study integrating satellite observations of ozone pollution in-situ generation, deposition, chemical removal and interregional transport comprehensively, and then a formula for the calculation of surface ozone concentration is formed.
+The University of Mining and Technology measurements and chemistry transport model simulations for quantifying the role of anthropogenic the GOME-type tropospheric ozone Climate Data Records, was presented by BIRA-IASB.
 Despite a little TROPOMI bias (<2 DU) which varies somewhat with reference instruments and signs of a weak latitudinal pattern and a moderate seasonal pattern was found.
 TROPOMI data meets the needs of the atmospheric research community capturing the seasonal cycle, biomass burning episodes and intraseasonal variability.